Hydroponics isn’t a new method of farming.

 Some species of crops grow faster than others.

-For example, leafy greens, like herbs, and thirsty fruits, like tomatoes, tend to grow the fastest in hydroponic systems.
+For example, leafy greens, like basil, and thirsty fruits, like tomatoes, tend to grow the fastest in hydroponic systems.

 Hydroponic systems feed plants a nutrient solution mixed with water, giving the farmer better control over what nutrients their crops soak up.